 One of the really cool things about live betting at PointsBet is that by clicking on the Betting Stats button you can see up-to-date betting information for the game.
 You can see what portion of funds have been bet on each team, the amount of bets placed on each team and win probability uses analytics to show you each team’s current chances of winning.

-Yes, PointsBet has NBA betting odds for all Cavs games as well as for all NBA regular and postseason contests.
+PointsBet has NBA betting odds for all Cavs games, just as for all NBA regular and postseason contests.
 Chances are you’re probably not aware of all the PointsBetting markets available for NBA games, so let’s take a look at some of our favorites and briefly explain how they work.

 - Game time to 10 points: Here you’re wagering on how many seconds into the game it will be for 10 total points to be scored.
 If, for example, you bet on over 140 seconds and it takes 200 seconds you’d win 60 times your wager.

 - Player A x Player B cross points: PointsBet often will take the star player for each team and give you this betting option.
 If the Cavs were playing the Milwaukee Bucks for instance the market might be Giannis Antetokounmpo’s point total times Collin Sexton’s point total.

 - Largest lead: This one is pretty simple, all you’re betting on is the largest lead of the game.
 It also provides a gentle jumping off point if you’re new to PointsBetting.
 For instance, if you bet Over 20, the most you could lose would be 19 because someone had to lead by at least one point.

 While PointsBetting has some really unique markets, PointsBets provides explainers for how each wager works.
 So don’t be intimidated, just read through the explanation and if you like the betting market, give it a shot.